adyu1121/BFsharp/README.md

 \>++.\>+.+++++++..+++.>++++++++++++++.------------.<<+++++++++++++++.>.+++.------.--------.\>+.";`

-If you give -1 as the argument to Step, the code will run to the end.
+Pass an argument "-1" to "Step"
 ---------
-`bf.Step(-1);`
+whe Pass an argument "-1" to "Step", bf will run the bf code to the end `bf.Step(-1);`